 International Medical Graduates

-The residency program is open to international medical graduates.
+The Pathology Residency Program is open to international medical graduates.
 In order to be competitive, an applicant should have scores of at least 82 on both steps I and II CK of the USMLE in the first attempt, and a passing score on Step 2 CS on the first attempt.
 Step 3 is not required, but applicants who have already passed may be given preference.
 Fluent conversational and written English is required.

 Prior U.S. experience in the form of clinical training or an advanced degree from a U.S. institution is desirable but not required and is considered in the context of the rest of the application.
 UT Southwestern sponsors J1 visas but does not sponsor H1 visas.
 The NRMP requires ECFMG verification of eligibility for certification (based on having passed all of the necessary exams) for any international graduate submitted on our ranking list.